Blog » Confronting the Jobs Impacts of COVID-19 (Coronavirus) -Blog Series

 So, what can governments and international organizations do right away to support workers and firms to navigate the COVID-19 crisis, preserve jobs and incomes and prepare the way for a rapid recovery?

 We hope these blogs are useful.
-In our upcoming blogs we will discuss further policy options to mitigate the job crisis and prepare for the recovery.
-Topics will include: the gender dimensions of the COVID-19 jobs crisis; the role of remittances and migrant workers; or how to reinsert workers into the labor market through training and other activation programs.
+In our upcoming blog posts we will discuss further policy options to mitigate the job crisis and prepare for the recovery.
+They will present findings from the COVID-19 labor market monitoring; discuss the role of remittances and migrant workers; or explore ways to reinsert workers into the labor market through training and other activation programs.